codeforpdx/PASS/README.md

     * Able to share verified documents with individuals
     * Might require several users

-## If you're new to the team, check out our [onboarding](https://github.com/codeforpdx/PASS/blob/db/onboarding/onboarding.md) file.
+### If you're new to the team, check out our [onboarding](https://github.com/codeforpdx/PASS/blob/db/onboarding/onboarding.md) steps.

 ## Tech Overview